isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-Usually the reason to "cast away `const`" is to allow the updating of some transient information of an otherwise immutable object.
+Usually the reason to “cast away `const`” is to allow the updating of some transient information of an otherwise immutable object.
 Examples are caching, memoization, and precomputation.
 Such examples are often handled as well or better using `mutable` or an indirection than with a `const_cast`.